antismash/documentation/docs/install.md

 ## Bioconda

 **Note:** Bioconda at the moment still provides antiSMASH 4.1.0, not the new version 5.
-We are hoping to fix this soon.

 Bioconda is a channel for the [conda](http://conda.pydata.org/docs/intro.html) package manager with a focus on bioinformatics software.
 Once you have [bioconda